How to Keep Water Out of a Garage

 Now I’m on a mission to get as much water out of my garage as possible.

-I started digging into where the water came from, and some ways to stop it.
+I started digging into where the water came from and some ways to stop it.

 There are several reasons why water gets into your garage.

-Almost all of them have water coming in through that big gaping hole that you drive your car through.
+Almost all of them have water coming in through that big gaping hole you drive your car through.

 Over time, concrete floors shift and settle, creating gaps where the garage door doesn’t fit properly.